mebobby2/elixir-todo/README.md

 When doing distributed calls, you should usually specify a timeout.
 Note that this is no different from cross-process calls—when making a call to another process, you usually want to have a timeout as well, and GenServer recognizes this by providing a default 5-second timeout.
 Again, cross-node operations aren’t all that different from cross-process operations, and in many cases you have to consider a similar set of problems when developing a single-node system.

+### Use calls for node-node communication

+When communicating between nodes, use calls rather than casts.

 ## Upto

-Upto page 310 - 12.2.4 Testing the system
+Upto page 321 - Chapter 13